-Some roles at the School may involve the provision of childcare in EYP or LYP on an occasional basis.
-They will not automatically be within the scope of the Regulations and the School will therefore consider whether they do on a case by case basis.
-The Regulations only apply to a limited number of roles within the School but do extend beyond employees to governors and volunteers who carry out relevant work in EYP or LYP.
+Some roles at the Trust may involve the provision of childcare in EYP or LYP on an occasional basis.
+They will not automatically be within the scope of the Regulations and the Trust will therefore consider whether they do on a case by case basis.
+The Regulations only apply to a limited number of roles within the Trust but do extend beyond employees to governors and volunteers who carry out relevant work in EYP or LYP.

-4.7.3 Grounds for disqualification
+Grounds for disqualification 4.7.3